yhnavein/react-collapsible/README.md

 after `.Collapsible__trigger`

 ### **tabIndex** | *number* | default: null
-A tabindex number to allow the Collapsible trigger to gain focus.
+A `tabIndex` prop adds the `tabIndex` attribute to the trigger element which in turn allows the Collapsible trigger to gain focus.

----
 ## CSS Class String Props
 ### **classParentString** | *string* | default: Collapsible
 Use this to overwrite the parent CSS class for the Collapsible component parts.
 Read more in the CSS section below.